rmathena79/democracy/README.md

 - None!
 Which should make you nervous...

 ## Figuring out
-- Add a table showing how close you got to official counts
-- Pull those key column names and other strings to constants
-- Consolidate some charting code, it's insanely redundant
 - Look for any counties / jurisdictions present in one year but not the other
 - Why do I have data for only 1755 counties (over 1800 before "cleaning") when there are about 3143 in the country?